Wesley Fofana (footballer): Leicester City

 Fofana joined English Premier League club Leicester City on 2 October 2020, signing a five-year contract.
 The transfer fee paid to Saint-Étienne was reported as up to £36.5 million.
 On 15 May 2021, he played in the 2021 FA Cup Final, which Leicester won 1–0 for his first career honour in England.
 He and teammate Hamza Choudhury both celebrated draped in the flag of Palestine, during the 2021 Israel–Palestine crisis.

 On 21 May 2021, Fofana won Leicester City's Young Player of the Season award after being voted by the club's supporters.

 On 4 August 2021, during a pre-season friendly against Villarreal, Fofana suffered a broken leg following a challenge by Fer Niño.
 On 17 March 2022, Fofana played his first match since his injury, scoring in a 2–1 defeat to Stade Rennais in the UEFA Europa Conference League which secured Leicester's progress to the next round on a 3–2 aggregate score.

 Chelsea

-On 31 August 2022, Fofana joined English Premier League club Chelsea on a seven-year contract for a reported initial fee of £70 million, plus £5 million in add-ons.
-After signing for Chelsea, Fofana criticised his former club Leicester, accusing them of issuing "false and misleading comments" during his protracted transfer.
-On 3 September, he made his debut for the club in a 2–1 win against West Ham United in the Premier League.
-He scored his first goal for Chelsea on 5 October in a Champions League 3–0 win against AC Milan.
-His first season at Chelsea was marred by various injuries in a poor season for the club as a whole.
+On 31 August 2022, Fofana joined Premier League club Chelsea on a seven-year contract for a reported initial fee of £70 million, plus £5 million in add-ons.
+After signing for Chelsea, Fofana criticised his former club Leicester City, accusing them of issuing "false and misleading comments" during his protracted transfer.
+On 3 September, he made his debut for the club in a 2–1 win at home against West Ham United in the Premier League.
+He scored his first goal for Chelsea on 5 October in a Champions League 3–0 victory against AC Milan at Stamford Bridge, but suffered a major knee injury after 38 minutes, forcing him to be substituted off, and was ruled out until February 2023.

+Fofana returned from injury on 18 February 2023, in a 1–0 home defeat against Southampton.
+He scored his first ever Premier League goal against Leeds United on 4 March, in a 1–0 home victory.
+On 18 July 2023, Chelsea revealed that Fofana had suffered an anterior cruciate ligament injury (ACL) and had undergone a surgery.
+In late November 2023, it was announced that Fofana had been cleared to resume training following his recovery from the ACL injury.
+However, he was unable to feature in any match during the 2023–24 season due to his injury.

 International career

 In March 2023, Fofana received his first call-up to the France senior national team for the UEFA Euro 2024 qualifying matches against the Netherlands and the Republic of Ireland.
+However, he was forced to withdraw from the squad due to injury.
+He made his debut three months later in a 3–0 victory over Gibraltar.